 Howard: Well, one of the things I want to do, and I might take a break from the podcast now, I love your website and you have a like five videos on this, would you mind emailing a youtube file or some type of a file that we could just insert them into the podcast right now, so they could actually see what you're doing and then we'll talk?
 Because you’ve really got some nice videos that explain.

 Dan: Offering orthodontics in your office is your business.
-Helping you get great outcomes with a diagnosis, treatment plan, appliance design and support during treatment is our business.
-You send us photos, x-rays and impressions, we send you a personalized proposed diagnosis, treatment plan, appliances, and whatever supplies and support you need along the way.
-See our website for more details on services we offer to help your team and your patients look their best.
+Helping you get great outcomes with a diagnosis, treatment plan, appliance design, and support during treatment is our business.
+You send us photos, x-rays, and impressions, we send you a personalized proposed diagnosis, treatment plan, appliances, and whatever supplies and support you need along the way.
+See our website for more details on the services we offer to help your team and your patients look their best.

 The video of a proposed diagnosis and treatment plan is intended to help you learn orthodontics directly from an expert orthodontic specialist, that is reviewing your patient.
 We carefully look at all of the photographs and x-rays to help you create a comprehensive diagnosis and treatment plan.
 Our video should help you learn orthodontics while giving you the confidence to make you and your patient look good.
 By means of an example, let's look at the midline difference between the upper and lower arches.
 You'll note that the lower midline is to the left of the upper midline.
 This is the result of several factors.
 Looking at the occlusal view of the lower arch you can see that there is more crowding on the lower left than on the lower right.
 Therefore, the lower right teeth have drifted over to the left, giving us the midline difference.
 Another factor contributing to the midline shift is the crossbite between tooth number ten, the upper left lateral incisor, and the lower canine.
 As you know, crossbites can oftentimes contribute to shifting of the jaw.
 Finally, looking at the upper arch relative to the face, you can see that the upper arch is just a little bit to the right of the facial midline.
 So combining those three factors gives us a significant shift in the upper and lower midlines.
 The video would continue to diagnose each of the different problems that we see and then also provide a proposed treatment plan to resolve all those issues.
 Doctors tell us that our diagnosis and treatment plans give them the confidence to treat more orthodontic patients.